 The Adult Stage

 After the new adult mosquito emerges, it takes some time to rest on the surface of the water.
 This gives it time to dry and allows its new body parts to harden.
 This is a necessary step because, in order for the mosquito to be able to fly, it has to allow its wings to fully spread out and dry.
-New adult mosquitoes begin feeding on blood and mating just a couple of days after they emerge.
-Then they lay eggs and the lifecycle begins again.
+New adult mosquitoes begin feeding on blood and mating just a couple of days after they emerge before they lay eggs and the lifecycle begins again.

 The time it takes for each life stage of the mosquito greatly varies depending on the species and the temperature.
 An entire life cycle can last just four days or an entire month.
 Generally, the warmer the weather, the faster the lifecycle of the mosquito goes.
+This is why the mosquitoes seem to be a bigger nuisance in the summer, because it is when mosquitoes can live their best life and their life cycle can fast forward.